kera-cudmore/seaside-sewing/README.md

 Seaside Sewing is a Business to Consumer (B2C) e-commerce site.

 The sites primary audience will be people who have a love of sewing and quilting.
 It will cater to a range of sewers from beginners through to experts, by selling a range of items over different price points.
 Seaside Sewing aims to allow customers to purchase all their requirements for their projects on one website.
+As a sewist myself, I know that there is a large group of people who would utilise a site like this.

+In recent years, the advent of social platforms like YouTube and Pinterest have made it even easier for people to take up the hobby and, of course a BBC show called The Great British Sewing Bee has help a resugence of the hobby.
+[Research](https://www.theguardian.com/lifeandstyle/2017/jan/27/a-stitch-in-time-new-era-for-home-sewing) has shown that between 2014 and 2017, more than 1 million people took up sewing.
+The Craft & Hobby Trade Association estimates there now around 7 million people in the UK who sew their own clothes.

 ### Scope Plane